 Raising empowered children is a goal most parents have.
 There are several parenting books, programs, and countless social media pages dedicated to doing just that.
 One popular program used in many schools is The Leader in Me program by Steven Covey.

 Steven Covey has written books for adults, teens, children, educators, and even families.
-The 7 habits used in each of the books are basically the same.
-The idea is that if a person practices these 7 habits, they will find success and happiness in all areas of their lives.
-That's a tall order to fill, but overall I'm a believer.
+The seven habits used in each of the books are basically the same.
+The idea is that if a person practices these seven habits, they will find success and happiness in all areas of their lives.
 Here are the habits as listed on The Leader in Me webpage:

 You're in Charge